Bands of America: Past National venues

-Future dates
+Future Grand National dates

-Dates for Grand Nationals have been announced up to 2025.
+Dates for Grand Nationals have been announced up to 2028, with all events scheduled to take place at Lucas Oil Stadium in Indianapolis, Indiana, on the second weekend of November each year."

 Classification and adjudication

 Available classes

 Participating bands are assigned to a competitive classes based on their school's enrollment (grades 10 through 12).
 Classes are used to determine preliminary placements and awards and are not announced to the judges or audience with the intention to not influence scoring.
 The top twelve highest-scoring bands regardless of class advance to the finals performance.
 Class champions who do not advance to finals are invited to perform in exhibition.
 Bands of America attempts to keep the number of competing bands in each class, across the entire championship system, evenly distributed.
 Classes AA, AAA, and AAAA are realigned every three years based on data provided by participating bands.
 Class A's requirement of 600 or fewer enrolled students remains unchanged.
-The next realignment period is scheduled for 2024.
+The next realignment period is scheduled for 2028.
 The following classes are available as of 2025: